 Should I Move From Ny To Ks?
-(Wichita, Overland Park: best towns, rentals)
+(Kansas City, Overland: best towns, rentals)

 Please register to participate in our discussions with 1.5 million other members - it's free and quick!
 Some forums can only be seen by registered members.
 After you create your account, you'll be able to customize options and access all our 15,000 new posts/day with fewer ads.

 I Have A Great Job Offer!
 The Position Is In Ks And Is Very Secure.
 My Wife And I Are Both Professionals.
 I Also Dabble In The Arts As An Actor An Producer.
 My Son Will Be Attending Fith Grade This Fall.
 My Church Is Greater Bethal Allen Ame.
 My Pastor Is Rev Floyd Flake.
 We Are Looking For Some Possible Church Homes.
 The Best Area To Purchase A Home.
 The Best Possible Schools.
 We Are Also Into Resturants, Museums, Movies, Boating, Fishing, Etc..
 We Just Need Some Honest Answers.
 I Have To Be In Ks Between December 15th And January 7th 2008.

 Hows The Weather?
 The Food?
 The People?
 The Curch?
 The Street?
 The Rich The Poor?
 The Schools?

 Based On Some Of The Answers That I Recieve, I Will Visit And Judge For Myself.
 I Just Need Some Opinions From People Who Are There.

 You really haven't given much information.
 Where in KS would you be moving?
 It's a relatively big state with a vast array of lifestyles, from the upscale areas in Leawood and the nicer areas of KCMO, to college towns such a Lawrence and Manhattan.
 There are many smaller towns, rural areas - I could go on, but you get the idea.
 It would also help if you would indicate the type of city where you are now living so valid comparisons may be made.